sinlov/rust_playground/README.md

 <!-- /TOC -->

-# this is rust code playgound
+# this is rust code playground

 If you do not have Rust setup, please visit [rust-lang.org](https://www.rust-lang.org/) for operating specific instructions.
 In order to run the test case you need Rust installed.
 To check your installations simply type: